 The Collagist interviewed me regarding the story in August 2012 and posted the interview to The Collagist blog in December 2012.
 Pre-2014 posts on the blog have been deleted.
 Here, lightly edited, is the interview:

 - Q: What is the origin story for this story?

-- A: It began with setting: a wedding at a Finger Lakes hotel, October eight years ago, and the season’s first flurries as the last of us staying elsewhere walked to our cars.
+- A: It began with setting, or setup: a wedding at a Finger Lakes hotel, October eight years ago, and the season’s first flurries as the last of us staying elsewhere walked to our cars.
 The leftover wine in the story I brought from another wedding.
-All the characters arose in writing, as did what develops, except the talk about the bride.
+The characters arose in writing, as did what develops, except the talk about the bride.
 I was remembering a group at the Finger Lakes wedding who peppered conversation with tales of a guest they expected and who never showed, remaining legend.
 Occasions set aside from routine by ritual or geography—weddings, funerals, holidays; writing conferences—do much of fiction writers’ setup work.
 They have three-part structure built-in; they can contain, compressed, acquaintances’ entire arcs.
-At the time, they seem to culminate the unmarked days guests come from and return to, epitomizing, signifying more.
+They seem to culminate the unmarked days guests come from and return to, epitomizing what they barely show.
 Weddings especially evoke a sense of summiting a peak that will be visible from years to come.
 And which, for most guests, soon recedes into the blue distance.
 “The crowded past” is Jay McInerney’s phrase in Brightness Falls.